nielsbasjes/yauaa/.github/SECURITY.md

 Depending on the severity of a vulnerability the issue may be fixed in the current `major.minor` release of Yauaa, or for lower severity vulnerabilities or hardening in the following `major.minor` release.
-Refer to [the releases page](https://github.com/nielsbasjes/yauaa/releases) to find the latest release.
+Refer to [the versions available on Maven central](https://central.sonatype.com/artifact/nl.basjes.parse.useragent/yauaa/7.12.2/versions) to find the latest release.

 ## Automatic updates